ghking1/cppcheck/readme.txt

      * windows:
        32-bit: https://github.com/Z3Prover/z3/releases/download/z3-4.8.7/z3-4.8.7-x86-win.zip
        64-bit: https://github.com/Z3Prover/z3/releases/download/z3-4.8.7/z3-4.8.7-x64-win.zip
-    If you do not want to install z3 in the "system" include/lib paths you can put the files in cppcheck/externals/z3/include and cppcheck/externals/z3/lib
+    If you do not want to install z3 in some "system" include/lib paths you can put the files in cppcheck/externals/z3/include and cppcheck/externals/z3/bin

     There are multiple compilation choices:
       * qmake - cross platform build tool